-Pending the issuing of Section 28 Guidelines and the subsequent preparation of a regional HNDA, DLR has prepared a Housing Strategy and Interim HNDA (see Appendix 2) which will inform housing policy in the County.
+Pending the preparation of a regional HNDA, DLR has prepared a Housing Strategy and HNDA (see Appendix 2) which will inform housing policy in the County.
 The Housing Strategy element is based on the overall population and housing land requirements set out in the Core Strategy.